Cod liver oil: Therapeutic uses

 Though similar in fatty acid composition to other fish oils, cod liver oil has higher concentrations of vitamins A and D. According to the United States Department of Agriculture, a tablespoon (13.6 grams or 14.8 mL) of cod liver oil contains 4,080 μg of vitamin A and 34 μg (1360 IU) of vitamin D. The Dietary Reference Intake of vitamin A is 900 μg per day for adult men and 700 μg per day for women.
-The tolerable upper intake level (UL) is 3000 μg/day.
-For children ages 1-3 years the vitamin A RDA and UL are 300 and 600 μg/day, respectively, for children ages 4-8 years 400 and 900 μg/day.
-People consuming cod liver oil as a source of omega-3 fatty acids should pay attention to how much vitamin A and vitamin D this adds to their diet.

 Cod liver oil is approximately 20% omega-3 fatty acids.
 For this reason, cod liver oil may be beneficial in secondary prophylaxis after a heart attack.
 Diets supplemented with cod liver oil have been demonstrated to have beneficial effects on psoriasis, and daily supplementation has been shown to be correlated with lower rates of high-severity depression.